 Now, on the iPad, this is a different story.
 The layout is rather tedious and not really that intuitive to use.
 With iOS 11, there are some first implementations of Drag and Drop, so it might only get better in future, but overall, the full interface is just clunky to work with.

 If, for example, having a deep hierarchy of folders, traversing through them seems unnecessary cumbersome.
-Having a real tree to browse through, just like the Mac version, would be a much more pleasant alternative, so I hope, maybe OmniFocus 3 comes with a newly designed interface.
+Having a real tree to browse through, just like the Mac version, would be a much more pleasant alternative, so we hope, maybe OmniFocus 3 comes with a newly designed interface.

 OmniFocus 2 is one of the go-to applications for powerful task management.
 While it is a complex application, mostly targeted at professionals, it manages to have a great balance of complexity with still being usable.
 The learning curve is manageable and thus OmniFocus would be a number one recommendation for powerful task management needs.